Watson-Personal-Assistant/developer/_content/ifttt/create_an_applet.md

 title: Creating an IFTTT applet
 weight: 25
 ---
 You can create an applet on IFTTT to link two independent services.

-You can use a converse request to the Watson Assistant Solutions service as the trigger.
+**Important**:  In alpha mode, you can use a converse request to the Watson Assistant Solutions service as a trigger only.
 You can use another service as the action.

-The applet that you create is enabled for the user who creates it.
+The applet that you create is enabled only for the user who creates it.

 ### Before you begin
+1. Deploy an WA-IFTTT service in your environment.
+2. Deploy an IFTTT skill in your environment.
-1. If you configured the WA-IFTTT service to use IBMID authentication, register for an IBMid.
+3. If you configured the WA-IFTTT service to use IBMID authentication, register for an IBMid.
 2. Register for an account on IFTTT.

 ### Procedure